daklik/kafka/node/README.md

 ### State Stores

-Aggregations materialize into local state stores.
-By default an in-memory key value store (`MemoryStateStore`) is used, but custom stores can be provided per aggregation via the `store` option.
+Aggregations and table sources materialize into local state stores.
+By default an in-memory key value store (`MemoryStateStore`) is used, but custom stores can be provided per aggregation or table via the `store` option.

 Phase 1 introduces parity helpers inspired by the Java API: